MATTHEW-QUIRKE/OS-hardening/README.md

 # OS-hardening

-Ubuntu 16 -18 Linux OS-hardening check and set bash scrips Apache service hardening check and set bash scrips
+Ubuntu 16 -18 Linux OS-hardening, Apache, DNS and MYSql service hardening; check and set bash scrips
-DNS service hardening check and set bash scrips
-MYSql service hardening check and set bash scrips

-* Requirements sourced from the CIS, NIST benchmarks
+* All requirements sourced from the CIS, NIST benchmarks